muhme/quote/README.md

   * getting Shell with: "docker exec -it quote_rails bash"
   * running function tests with "docker exec -it quote_rails rails t"
   * running system tests using Chrome browser on Selenium container with "docker exec -ti quote_rails rails test:system"
-  * local directory with cloned GitHub repository is mounted into container
+  * local directory /quote with cloned GitHub repository is mounted into container
 * quote_chrome - Selenium Standalone with Chrome and VNC server
   * vnc://localhost:8104 - to see browser working in test:system (using the password: secret)
 * quote_maildev - SMTP Server and Web Interface for viewing and testing emails during development
   * http://localhost:8105

-**Note**
-> If you're using docker-machine, please replace localhost with $DOCKER_HOST.

 ## Testing